Piotr-Morawiecki/UK-catchment-properties/README.md

 # Parameter estimation of catchment properties in the United Kingdom
-by Piotr Morawiecki and Philippe H. Trinh, Departament of Mathematical Sciences, University of Bath
+by Piotr Morawiecki and Philippe H. Trinh, Departament of Mathematical Sciences, University of Bath (pwm27@bath.ac.uk)

+:warning: **This repository is still under construction.**

 ## About the repository